parasytezz/tp/docs/UserGuide.md

 ```
 ---
 ## Finding a Contact
 The `find` command allows users to find `Contacts` from the list.
-User can search of multiple words at a time and the input is not case-sensitive.
+User can search of multiple words at a time and the

-Remark : `find` cannot find contacts by category.
-Finding contact by category is accomplished using the `search` function in later content.
+input is not case-sensitive.

 ### Usage:
 ```